 The Bank monitors the term to maturity of credit commitments because longer-term commitments generally have a greater degree of credit risk than shorter-term commitments.
-The concentration of credit related commitments by industry sector at the year-end is set out in Note 10(b).
+The concentration of credit related commitments by industry sector at the year end is set out in Note 10(b).

-An analysis of the loans and advances, other than government soft loans, for which collaterals or other credit enhancements are held is as follows:
+An analysis of the loans and advances for which collaterals or other credit enhancements are held is as follows: